AddressChanggwang St PyongyangSee nearby area

 Lonely Planet can't book you a room here, but want to make sure you find the best hotel possible.
 That's why we've included contact information so you can call or email them yourself.

 Lonely Planet review

-Pyongyang’s other first-class hotel, this striking 1985 orange-bronze twin-towered structure is more commonly used for business travellers, journalists and NGO staff, although some tour groups stay here too.
-Each of its twin towers has a revolving restaurant on top, though only one of them is open as, in a spectacular failure of forethought, the other overlooks the highly secretive ‘forbidden city’.
-The rooms are quirky, with curious alcoves for sitting in, and small bathrooms, but it’s comfortable, clean and has several bars, restaurants and shops to occupy guests, although avoid the overpriced ground-floor coffee shop!
+This striking 1985 twin-towered structure is commonly used for business travellers and NGO staff, although some tour groups stay here too.
+Each of its twin towers has a revolving restaurant on top, though only one of them is open as, in a spectacular failure of forethought, the other overlooks the ‘forbidden city’, home to the country's highly secretive political elite.

 Our independent authors have visited Koryo Hotel and selected this as one of our recommended hotels in North Korea.